schrodingersbox/status_cat/README.md

 ### Add New Checkers

-You can place new checkers anywhere you like, but `app/checkers` is a nice place.
+You can place new checkers anywhere you like, but `app/checkers` is the recommended location.

 1. Add the following to `config/application.rb`